johnaweiss/HTML-Micro-Templating/readme.md

  - **Ease of HTML container coding**: Simplity, visual clarity, similarity to static HTML, validation
  - **Ease of HTML data-entry**: Redundancy, complexity, risk
  - **Performance**: Page load times, caching
  - **Code**: Is it well-structured, good coding practices like meaningful variable names, etc?
+Uses the latest Javascript enhancements, like array functions and arrow syntax?
  - **Size**: How big is the JS?
  - **Features**: Does it support:
  	- multiple group headers with metadata